vishalbakshi/portfolio-llm/QA.md

 **Question:** In your AgentFastbook video, you discovered that your manually created "answer components" were heavily influenced by the available context in the source text.
 How does this insight affect your strategy for the 'Retrieval' and 'Extraction' phases of the project?

 **Answer:** After recording the video I realized that my original retrieval process used question text as the query and then used a ColBERT model to retrieve passages relevant to that query.
 Now my retrieval process will involve the answer component as the query and then use a ColBERT model to retrieve passages relevant to that.
 I would expect that the retrieval and extraction phases are more tied to the answer component phrasing than I realized during the video.
 Aligment between my answer component and Haiku components might be more critical than I expected.
 I may also find that the answer components' granularity is not as important and Haiku's more granular answer components retrieves passages just fine.
 While my strategy for retrieval and extraction phases hasn't changed, my understanding of the relationship between decomposition and retrieval has improved.

 ---

-**Question:** What was the most surprising failure mode you encountered when evaluating Haiku's text decomposition performance on your fastbook-benchmark?

-**Answer:**

----